 - Finish tasks that don't interest them or aren't easy.
 But they may become obsessed with activities that they find interesting and enjoy.

-- Difficulty maintaining relationships.
+- Keep relationships.

 ADHD in adults may affect:

-- Problem-solving ability.
-Adults who have difficulty waiting for things they want may not be able to accurately foresee the consequences of their actions.
-As a result, they may engage in risky behaviors, such as unprotected sex, unsafe driving, alcohol and drug use, or unwise financial ventures.
+- The ability to solve problems.
+Adults who have a hard time waiting for things they want may act before they think about the effect of their actions.
+They may take part in risky behaviors.
+These include unprotected sex, unsafe driving, alcohol and drug use, or unwise business ventures.

-Current as of: January 31, 2020
+Current as of: February 9, 2022

 Author: Healthwise Staff